blazium-engine/blazium-docs/contributing/documentation/contributing_to_the_documentation.rst

    Click the button **Propose changes**.

-5. On the following screens, click the **Create pull request** button until you see a message like *Username wants to merge 1 commit into godotengine:master from Username:patch-1*.
+5. On the following screens, click the **Create pull request** button until you see a message like *Username wants to merge 1 commit into blazium-engine:master from Username:patch-1*.

 .. note::